21 Easy Front House Landscape Ideas for Curb Appeal

 Incorporate perennial flowers like lavender or coneflowers for a colorful display throughout the seasons.

-Design a Gravel Driveway
+Add a Gravel Driveway for Texture

-Design a Gravel Driveway
+Add a Gravel Driveway for Texture

 You can design a gravel driveway that not only enhances your curb appeal but is also a practical option for your home.